Monica Barbaro asks about talking to animals

 keep it handsome?

+Handsome is hosted by me, Mae Martin, Tig Notaro, and Fortune Feemster.
 The show is produced, recorded, and edited by Thomas Willette.

-Email us at handsomepod at gmail.com and please follow us on social media at handsomepod.
+Email us at handsomepod at gmail.com and please follow us on social media at handsome pod.

 What a podcast!
+What a podcast!
+What a podcast!

-That was a hit gun podcast.
+That was a hit gum podcast.

-Checking first is smart, so check All State First for a quote that could save you hundreds.
+So check all state first for a quote that could save you hundreds.
+You're in good hands with Allstate.

-Savings vary subject to terms, conditions, and availability.
+Potential savings vary.
+Subject to terms, conditions, and availability.

-Allstate Fire and Casualty Insurance Company and Affiliates, Northbrook, Illinois.
+All State North American Insurance Company and Affiliates, Northbrook, Illinois.